-This lesson will show you how to solve three easy ratio word problems and three challenging ratio word problems that require more thinking.
+This lesson will show you how to solve four easy ratio word problems and three challenging ratio word problems that require more thinking.

 In a small business, 40 of the employees are men and 30 of the employees are women.
 What is ratio of women to men?

 The ratio of women to men is 30 to 40, 30:40, or 30/40

 The length of a rectangular garden is 20 feet and the width is 15 feet.
 What is ratio of length to width?

 The ratio of length to width is 20 to 15, 20:15 or 20/15

 A hybrid car can go 400 miles on 8 gallons of gas.
 How far can the car take you with 1 gallon of gas?

 Although the problem does not say to find the ratio, it is a ratio word problem.
 What you need to do is to first write the ratio of number of miles the car can travel to the number of gallons of gas the car has.
 Then, write the ratio in simplest form.

 The ratio is 400/8 and in simplest form it is 50/1 after dividing both numerator and denominator by 8.

 So you can go 50 miles on 1 gallon of gas.